ibreakthecloud/redactrus/README.md

 - `APIKey(msg string, r string) string`
   - Redacts the API key from a log message.
 - `Email(msg string, r string) string`
-  -Redacts the email from a log message
+  - Redacts the email from a log message

 ## Custom Redaction Functions